tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 ## Findings

-The major findings of the work are aggregated in these nine plots (since in practice we ended up with group sizes of 3 and 5 as well, we considered groups of 3&4 as well as groups of 5&6 workers as one group size):
+The major findings of the work are aggregated in nine plots (since in practice we ended up with group sizes of 3 and 5 as well, we considered groups of 3&4 as well as groups of 5&6 workers as one group size).
+Here, we plot the average group recall for each topic and search variant computed in **two-minute time intervals**:

 <img src="https://chauff.github.io/img/irj2019-recall.png" width="800px">